tchristensen77/Portfolio/README.md

 # Portfolio
 ## Portfolio of Current and Past Projects

-This repository contains past and current projects, some maybe be in progress so make sure to check back for updates.
+This repository contains past and current projects, some maybe in progress so make sure to check back for updates.

 ## COVID Cases by State